Skip to content

 Image file behavior

-Default behavior of image files (e.g., jpg, png, gif) that are located in a site’s /uploads/ directory, served by the VIP File System:
+Image files that are located within a site's /uploads/ directory are served by the VIP File System and have several default behaviors.

 Working with the /tmp directory

-The system temp directory (/tmp) is a local, writeable path on an application’s web servers on the VIP Platform.
-The /tmp directory is most commonly used to perform local manipulations to temporary files.
-For example, transferring a ZIP archive to /tmp, extracting its contents, then uploading the contents to the WordPress site’s wp-content/uploads/ directory on the VIP File System.
+The system temp directory (/tmp) is a local, writeable path on an application's web servers that is most commonly used to perform local manipulations to temporary files.

 Working with uploaded files